The hypernova of Eta Carinae is affecting our region of the galaxy

 The first wave of sub-light vessels has reached the galactic core

-The core region is located 27-28,000 light years from Earth.
-At its centre lies the largest black hole in the galaxy – a supermassive black hole.* Having travelled for many millennia, the first wave of sub-light spacecraft has now arrived in its vicinity.
+The Milky Way's core region is located 27-28,000 light years from Earth.
+At its very centre lies the largest black hole in the galaxy, a supermassive black hole known as Sagittarius A*.* Having travelled for many millennia, the first wave of sub-light spacecraft has now arrived in its vicinity.

 These ships contain no physical human crew, being entirely computerised and automated.
 Numbering in the trillions, they have self-replicated along the way, using local stellar and planetary material gathered en route.* Systems encountered during this epic voyage have become seeded with computational substrates and saturated with artificial intelligence – individual planets and moons becoming like brain cells in a gigantic, artificial organism.
 It is almost as though the galaxy itself is waking up and achieving self-awareness.*